 Practical Nursing / Vocational Nursing (PN/VN) is a career that provides you the chance to deliver care that can make a difference in people’s lives.
-The PN/VN program at Carrington College® and Carrington College® California is an excellent way for compassionate, self-directed and responsible students to enter a field that can be challenging and personally fulfilling.
+The PN/VN programs at Carrington College are an excellent way for compassionate, self-directed and responsible students to enter a field that can be challenging and personally fulfilling.

 The curriculum we have developed for our PN and VN programs is designed to help you acquire a command of the knowledge and skills necessary to pursue an entry-level position as a licensed practical/vocational nurse.
 As a student, you can:

 - Attend a combination of classroom instruction, laboratory practice and clinical training in area healthcare facilities